ChristosPolydorou/craft-bots/creating_an_agent.md

         Logger.info("Agent", "Finished.")
 ```

-For a more in-depth example, the repository also includes an implementation of a (rule-based agent)[../blob/main/agents/rule_based_agent.py].
+For a more in-depth example, the repository also includes an implementation of a [rule-based agent](../blob/main/agents/rule_based_agent.py).
 This agent does complete tasks, queries most information, and calls all relevant commands.